freenit-framework/doc/docs/backend/05config.md

     mail = Mail()
 ```

-Then in `myproject/config.py` write the following.
+Then in `myproject/myproject/config.py` you have the following.

 ```py
 import os